 If you sustained a work-related injury and need enough time off work in order to fully recover, your employer is responsible to provide you compensation through workers’ comp that will replace your lost wages.
 There is something called “temporary disability” (TD) you can receive for up to 104 weeks in California.
 Permanent disability, on the other hand, will cover injuries resulting in permanent impairment.
-You may also qualify for Social Security insurance benefits (SSDI).
+You may also qualify for Social Security Disability insurance benefits (SSDI).
 However, if you are still collecting workers’ comp, you will receive less SSDI.

 When your injuries aren’t that severe requiring you to take time off work for less than 104 days, you may qualify for temporary disability benefits.
 These benefits are generally easier to get than permanent benefits.
 However, you will need to meet some requirements first.
 A Los Angeles Disability Benefits Attorney can tell you if your circumstances qualify for temporary disability and help you file a successful claim.
 Temporary disability benefits only last for 52 weeks in California and they cover about 60% of your wages.